Control in the Presence of Manipulators: Cooperative and Competitive Cases: Preliminaries

-As to manipulation, the constructive (destructive) unweighted coalitional manipulation CUCM (DUCM) problem under election system $\elec$ has as input $C$, $p \in C$, a collection of nonmanipulative voters each specified by his or her vote (linear order or approval vector, as appropriate), and a collection of manipulator voters (coming in as blank slates, e.g., input as a string $1^j$ to indicate there are $j$ of them), and the question is whether there is some way of setting the votes of the manipulative coalition so that $p$ is (is not) a winner of the resulting election under system $\elec$ with those votes and the nonmanipulative votes both being cast.
+As to manipulation, the constructive (destructive) unweighted coalitional manipulation CUCM (DUCM) problem under election system $\elec$ has as input $(C,V)$, $p \in C$, and a collection of manipulator voters, and the question is whether there is some way of setting the votes of the manipulative coalition so that $p$ is (is not) a winner of the resulting election under system $\elec$ with those votes and the nonmanipulative votes both being cast.